 company objective of expanding EIA-related services and providing advice on

 wind turbine noise, as part of the trial Renewable Energy and Planning Expert

 Support Network.
 He re-joined our company in October 2011.

-Levet is a senior consultant at the Machynlleth office.
+Levet is Hayes McKenzie's Principal Researcher, based at our Machynlleth office.
 He graduated from the

 University of Salford in 2005 with a BSc in Audio Technology.
 This was followed